kakirastern/stak/docs/source/notebooks/images.imgeom.rst

 **General Note about this package:**

-The images.imgeom package contains various image spatial manipulation and interpolation tasks.
-The tasks in this IRAF package include support for WCS updates after the image manipulation are preformed.
+The tasks in this IRAF package include support for WCS updates after the image manipulations are preformed.
 We are currently working on the replacements for these WCS capabilities.
 For the moment we have included the array manipulation part of these tasks in this notebook.

 **Boundary Condition and Interpolation Options:**